rgrochowicz/prof-tally/README.md

 1. Scraper - Scrapes details from the tally page
 2. API - Provides access from the web components
 3. Web - The interactive part
+4. Postgres - Gives a place to store data